pirateszero92/My-kubernetes/README.md

     - K8s-Master-node
     - K8s-Worker-node
     - NFS-server for Provisioner Persisten Volume
-    - docker server for nginx proxy manager, github, docker-registry and more 4 IP for server and 1-150 for External IP (Loadbalancer)
+    - docker server for nginx proxy manager, gitlab, docker-registry and more 4 IP for server and 1-150 for External IP (Loadbalancer)
     Example:
         192.168.210.250 k8s-master
         192.168.210.251 k8s-n1
         192.168.210.252 k8s-nfs